JAYASREE1408/HackerrankProblemSolvingSolutions/README.md

 # HackerrankProblemSolvingSolutions
-This repository contains all the hackerrank solutions for problem solving in C.
+This repository contains complete hackerrank solutions for problem solving in C in my own logic.